BCCDC-DSI/PHIDO-App/r_package/readme.md

 # Technical introduction

 PHIDO fits a set of generalized additive models on the input data on case counts and outputs an estimate of the expected count "fitted counts".
-To reduce the effects of outliers on the output estimates, PHIDO uses an iterative down-weighting scheme (IDWS).
+To reduce the effects of outliers on the output estimates, PHIDO uses an ***iterative down-weighting scheme***.

 ## Example of input data